forensic-architecture/devops/provision/docs/terraform_readme.md

 'Ephemeral' means that every time you stop and start the VM it will be assigned a new IP address and you will have to use that new address.
 If you don't stop and start it will retain the IP address and this may be enough for you for test and demonstration purposes.
 It is also possible to create VM with a static external IP address but you can only have one resource at a time using a static external IP address in a project.
 You can rerun Terraform to change infrastructure at any time and you can also destroy all the Timemap related infrastructure at any time.

-Your infrastructure is now ready to be provisioned with Timemap and Datasheet as described in the timemap_datasheet [README.md](../README.md)
+Your infrastructure is now ready to be provisioned with Timemap and Datasheet as described in the deploy_timemap [README.md](../../deploy_timemap/README.md)